apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

     The `ComputeAndApplyVocabulary`
     transform outputs the indices of the vocabulary to the vocabulary file.
 -   The `ScaleToZScore` transform calculates the mean and variance over the entire dataset and then normalizes the entire dataset using the mean and variance.
-The mean and variance are outputted by the `MLTransform` operation.
     When you use the `write_artifact_location` parameter, these values are stored as a `tensorflow` graph in the location specified by the `write_artifact_location` parameter value.
 You can reuse the values in read mode